NataliiaSkopiuk/mlops/docs/intro.md

 title: Introduction
 slug: /

+---

 OPERATIONAL MACHINE LEARNING AT ENTERPRISE SCALE
 Bring DevOps-like speed and agility to ML workflows with support for every stage of the machine learning lifecycle: from sandbox experimentation with your choice of ML/DL frameworks, to model training on containerized distributed clusters, to deploying and tracking models in production.
----

-This site is split into five sections:

 - **Introduction** (this section)
 - [**Lab Installation**](/docs/lab/overview) - install a lab for KD